 The top-up is worth £500 every three months (£2,000 a year).
-A higher top-up of £4,000 a year (£1,000 every three months) is available where the child is disabled.
+Top-up of £4,000 a year (£1,000 every three months) is available to disable childcare.

 To qualify for tax-free childcare, the claimant (and their partner if they have one) should be in work, on sick leave or annual leave or on parental, maternity, paternity or adoption leave.
-The scheme is open to both the employed and the self-employed.
-However, earnings conditions apply.

-The claimant (and their partner if they have one) must earn a minimum of £131.36 per week on average (which is equivalent to 16 hours at the National Living Wage of £8.21 per hour for 2019/20 for people age 25 and over).
+If you’re unemployed or self-employed, this scheme is for you.
+As a claimant, you must earn a minimum of £131.36 per week on average.
+That’s equal to 16 hours at the National Living Wage of £8.21 per hour for 2019/20.
+It’s for people age 25 and over.
 This equates to £1,707.68 over three months.

 There is also an earnings cap – tax-free childcare is not available where the claimant or their partner has ‘adjusted net income’ of more than £100,000.
-This is broadly taxable income before personal allowances, less items such as gift aid.
+This is broadly taxable income before personal allowances, fewer items such as gift aid.

-Using tax-free childcare
+Using Tax-free childcare